rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/README.md

 Anything else?
 Well, you need *Git* and *Maven* to checkout snapshot sources if you want to work on the project.
 But if you want to use the library, then there are no other dependencies.

-Only one exception is `commons-daemon` library which depends on [*Apache Commons Daemon*](https://commons.apache.org/proper/commons-daemon/) but it makes no sense to build it without that.

 # Installation

 You can use libraries in your `pom.xml` by defining following dependencies: